Ana Voog: Writing

-Voog published and still publishes poetry, stream-of-consciousness work, along with other writings.
-She is an avid writer of "anagrams, collections of text, links, art, music, the extraordinary and the mundane., a kind of blog that often takes the possibilities of the form to the limit.
+Voog published and still publishes poetry and stream-of-consciousness work, along with other writings.
+She is an avid writer of "anagrams, collections of text, links, art, music, the extraordinary and the mundane," a kind of blog that often takes the possibilities of the form to the limit.

 Personal life

 On 30 July 2007, she had her first child, which was conceived and birthed on cam.

-In 2020 she became a hypnotist and is now (2021) an astrologer.
+In 2020 she became a hypnotist and as of 2021 is an astrologer.

 She states that in Human Design her profile is 2/45, the hermit heretic.
-She there is also quad right RAX Cross of Laws.
-In the Myers Briggs test she is an INFJ.
-Her birth information is April 18, 1966 11:56 am, Saint Paul, Minnesota.
+She is also a quad right RAX Cross of Laws.
+In the Myers-Briggs test she is an INFJ.
+Her birth information is April 18, 1966, at 11:56 am, in Saint Paul, Minnesota.

 Voog, despite her fame among some users of the internet, discusses in her work that she is an introvert who had to overcome adversity all her life (she talks about that in her anagrams and analogs).

 Awards

 In 1999 Voog received 2 Minnesota Music Awards for Best Electronic Music and Best Electronic Recording (anavoog.com).

-In 2000 she received 2 [South by Southwest] awards for Best Webcam and the Peoples Choice Award.
+In 2000 she received 2 South by Southwest awards for Best Webcam and the Peoples Choice Award.